 The F-1 immigration regulations require international students to register for full time classes and attend on campus.
 Complying with this policy is critical to maintain F-1 visa status.
-Missing classes will not only cause issues with your F-1 status but can also lead to academic probation/dismissal.
+Not participating in classes will not only cause issues with your F-1 status but can also lead to academic probation/dismissal.